ibexa/documentation-developer/docs/guide/content_rendering/queries_and_controllers/custom_query_type.md

 The following example shows how to create a custom Query type that renders the latest Content items of selected Types.

-Add the following `LatestContentQueryType.php` file to `src/QueryType`:
+First, add the following `LatestContentQueryType.php` file to `src/QueryType`:

 ``` php
 [[= include_file('code_samples/front/custom_query_type/src/QueryType/LatestContentQueryType.php') =]]